Stock market today: Wall Street climbs to reduce its loss for the week - ExBulletin

 Stock market today: Wall Street climbs to reduce its loss for the week

-NEW YORK (AP) U.S. stocks rose Thursday to pare the majority of their losses from the week.
+NEW YORK — U.S. stocks rose Thursday to pare the majority of their losses for the week.

-The S&P 500 rose 45.81 points, or 0.9%, to 5,064.20 after swinging sharply as the Federal Reserve said it would likely delay cutting interest rates but did not plan to do so. increase.
+THE&The P 500 rose 45.81 points, or 0.9%, to 5,064.20 after fluctuating sharply as the Federal Reserve said it would likely delay cutting interest rates but did not plan to do so. increase.
 It more than halved its decline for the week.

 The Dow Jones Industrial Average rose 322.37, or 0.9%, to 38,225.66, and the Nasdaq composite jumped 235.48, or 1.5%, to 15,840.96.